Benchmarks¶

 |---|---|---|

-Dataset sources include: - OpenML (INRIA benchmark suite) - Kaggle (popular ML datasets) - Custom synthetic (complex_classification, complex_regression)
+Dataset sources include: - OpenML (INRIA benchmark suite) - Kaggle (popular ML datasets) - Synthetic (interaction-heavy datasets for FE evaluation)

 Conclusion¶

-Best use cases: - Datasets with poor baseline performance - Small feature sets that benefit from derived features - Tasks where domain knowledge helps (LLM engine)
+Best use cases: - Datasets with complex feature interactions (XOR, polynomial, multi-way) - Small feature sets that benefit from derived features - Any ML pipeline where consistent, safe feature engineering is needed